ke8ctn/SigMF/sigmf-spec.md

 ### SigMF Archives

-The Metadata and Dataset files that comprise a SigMF Recording may be combined into a file archive.
-A SigMF `Archive` may contain multiple SigMF Recordings, which may be related by a SigMF Collection.
+The Metadata and Dataset files that comprise a SigMF Recording MAY be combined into a file archive.
+A SigMF `Archive` MAY contain multiple SigMF Recordings, which MAY be related by a SigMF Collection.

 1. The Archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 1. The Archive file's filename extension MUST be `.sigmf`.